skomja00/Csharp/markjprice/Csharp 8.0 and .NET Core 3.0/readme.md

 * .NET Standard is just a standard.
 You cannot install it.
 To use it you must install a .NET platform that implements the minimum specification for a set of APIs that all .NET plaforms can implement.
 Basic support is indicated by a platform being compliant with .NET Standard 1.4.

 **Q8.** What is the name of the entry point method of a .NET console application and how should it be declared?
 **A8.** The entry point of a C# app must be named Main.
-Is should be decaled as follows:
+Is should be declared as follows:
 ```c#
 static void Main(string{} args)
 ```